Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The New England Patriots (1-2) are 7-point underdogs heading into their matchup on Sunday, October 3, 2021 against the Tampa Bay Buccaneers (2-1).
-The total is 49 points for this game.
+The Tampa Bay Buccaneers (2-1) are one-touchdown favorites on Sunday, October 3, 2021 against the New England Patriots (1-2).
+The total for this game has been set at 49.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.